-The option of taking an Incomplete (I) is available to students when, for unusual circumstances acceptable to the Course Coordinator and the dean of the School of Nursing, they are unable to complete course requirements prior to the end of the course term.
+The option of taking an Incomplete (I) is available to students when, for unusual circumstances acceptable to the Course Coordinator and the dean of the SON, they are unable to complete course requirements prior to the end of the course term.
 Review the UAM catalog for guidelines regarding an incomplete grade.